-It basically works by enabling your red blood cells to carry oxygen more efficiently.
-A well oxygenated cell is also a healthy one….and one that won’t tire quickly.
-As a result you’ll see improved cognitive ability, more energy and even healthier skin.
+It works by enabling your red blood cells to carry oxygen more efficiently.
+This leads to improved cognitive ability, more energy, healthier skin.
+A well oxygenated cell is one that won’t tire quickly.
 The only catch is that vitamin B12 isn’t easily absorbed naturally by the body.
-So while there are a lot of foods that are rich in vitamin B12, you’d have to consume huge amounts of them (or vitamin b pills) in order to get the same benefit as taking a vitamin b12 injection once a week.
+So while there are a lot of foods that are rich in vitamin B12, you’d have to consume huge amounts to get the same benefit as taking a vitamin b12 supplement.

-Vitamin B12 shots work because the injected B12 bypasses the intestines (where absorption rates are low) and goes directly into the bloodstream via the muscles (this is an intramuscular shot – NOT an intravenous one).
-Vitamin B12 injections for weight loss have also become increasingly popular because it’s an easy way to boost your metabolisms…and it’s the 1 vitamin that everybody thinks they’re getting enough of but aren’t.
+Vitamin B12 shots have become so popular because the injected B12 bypasses the intestines (where absorption rates are low) and goes directly into the bloodstream.
+Vitamin B12 injections for weight loss have also gained popularity as a more effective way to increase the metabolism.

 Vitamin B12 shots are typically given every 2 to 4 weeks and are available at weight loss clinics and most doctors’ offices.
 Doctors will require a full physical before recommending B12 shots and prices for shots can range from $50 to $100 a week.
 In recent years, self-administered B12 injection kits have gained popularity as a safe, inexpensive alternative.